Knowledge Graph Augmented Large Language Models for Disease Prediction: Introduction

 Advances in large language models (LLMs) and reasoning-oriented architectures offer a potential remedy: LLMs can generate intermediate reasoning steps alongside predictions, enabling explicit chain-of-thought (CoT) narratives that articulate why a given prediction should hold.\cite{wei2022chain,wang2024a,huang202202cot,xie2024reasoning} In principle, such step-by-step explanations could bridge the gap between accurate prediction and clinically usable justification for clinical predictions.
 However, applying CoT in medicine remains challenging.
 High-quality, clinically validated CoT datasets are scarce \cite{muennighoff2025,ye2025} and unconstrained LLM reasoning can introduce hallucinated or medically incorrect intermediate steps, which is particularly problematic in high-stakes clinical decision making.\cite{xu2024ram,liu2025ragreview} These limitations have motivated efforts to constrain or ground LLM reasoning using external knowledge sources to improve factual reliability.
 Biomedical knowledge graphs (KGs) such as PrimeKG integrate curated relationships among diseases, phenotypes, drugs, and genes, and have been leveraged to enhance factual grounding in medical question answering and decision-support systems.\cite{chandak2023primekg,liu2025ragreview}

 In this paper, we connect these previous works by integrating biomedical KG structure directly into the CoT generation process for visit-level disease prediction on structured EHR data.
 We propose a KG-guided CoT framework for MIMIC-III\cite{johnson2016mimic} that produces clinically grounded reasoning rather than unconstrained free-form explanations.
+In our formulation, each visit-level instance uses ICD-9 code features from an index visit $t$ to predict a binary disease label at the immediately subsequent visit $t{+}1$.
 Concretely, we map ICD-9 codes to PrimeKG\cite{chandak2023primekg} through a three-stage entity-alignment procedure combining exact matching, embedding-based similarity retrieval, and LLM-driven clinical validation.
 Using these mapped entities, we identify disease-specific relevant features and extract KG paths linking each feature to its corresponding disease, pruning spurious or clinically irrelevant chains with GPT-4o.
 Guided by these paths, we prompt an LLM to generate temporally consistent, KG-anchored CoT explanations of whether a disease will appear at the next visit, and we retain only those reasoning traces whose conclusions match the ground-truth label.
 We then fine-tune lightweight open-weight models on this KG-anchored CoT supervision corpus so that, at inference time, they take ICD-9 features together with disease-specific KG evidence as input and produce both predictions and clinician-style explanations.
 This enables data-efficient, interpretable patient-level prognostic reasoning grounded in biomedical knowledge graphs.